Hundreds of commercial volunteering organisations offer volunteer spots in developing countries, but are volunteers actually providing any benefits?

 Research is key when it comes to choosing a project that falls under the latter category, also helping volunteers to prepare more thoroughly and manage expectations.

 How to choose the right volunteer project

-Finding answers to these questions, says Tourism Concern, will help volunteers make informed decisions about which organisation to work with:
+According to Tourism Concern, a charity campaigning on ethical tourism issues, finding answers to these questions will help volunteers make informed decisions about which organisation to work with:

-1) Who is organising the project?
-Are they a bona fide, registered UK charity or a business that contributes a small proportion of profits towards a charity?
+- Who is organising the project?
+Are they a bona fide, registered charity or a business that contributes a small proportion of profits towards a charity?